wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Description**

 If has_phase table is not in mitre.db, tactics should not be shown in alerts and Wazuh should show error messages.
-It does not have to stop.
+It does not have to stop Wazuh.

 **Configuration sample**
 ```